bollena001/Arduino-ultrasonic-sensor-hc-sr04/README.md

 ![Serial monitor](SerialMonitor.png)

 ## Step 3 - Connect the RGB LEDstrip

+Before connecting your RGB Ledstrip you will need to install the "Adafruit NeoPixel library".

+Arduino --> Tools --> Manage Libraries...

-Next you will need to connect the ultrasonic sensor to the RGB LEDstrip, you can establish this by connecting the ground from the RGB LEDstrip to the ground from the NodeMCU.
+Next you will need to connect the NodeMCU sensor to the RGB LEDstrip, you can establish this by connecting the ground from the RGB LEDstrip to the ground from the NodeMCU.
 Then you connect the bin on the RGB LEDstrip to the selected pin of your choice.
 In order to make it easier you can follow me by using pin D5.

 ![Serial monitor](RGB_LEDstrip.JPG)